 16:00 Groceries shopping: The two supermarkets are well-stocked, though expensive: One tomato costs almost one dollar.
 However there are no ducks left and there is only one week to Christmas.
 I am reassured that an emergency sending of ducks will arrive in a couple of days.

 17:00 Home.
 I live in a beautiful wooden yellow house right in the middle of the village.

 18:00 Call from hospital.
 The police car was already waiting outside my house, they said.
 I look out the window and it is there, barely visible in the snowstorm.
 They request a medical examination of a citizen prior to placing him in detention.

 20:00 The police car is parked outside my house once again.
 A man has been found dead in his home.
 We fill out the necessary paperwork and I check his medical records.

 Other posts on Greenland:

-Working as a doctor in Greenland: The basic facts.
+Working as a doctor in Greenland: Some basic facts.